Ace-Extrenof/AoS/content/Chapter-1.md

 *Nothing of great significance...* I thought.

-I went downstairs to look for Mr. Jim, the halls were unnecessarily long, they were clea enough to just ignore and live on, dusty enough to remind me of the halls filled with bounty hunters who were looking for jobs.
+I went downstairs to look for Mr. Jim, the halls were unnecessarily long, they were clear enough to just ignore and live on, dusty enough to remind me of the halls filled with bounty hunters who were looking for jobs.
 The door of one room was open and lights flashed from that room and screams echoed throughout the hall.
 Someone was watching a horror movie.

 I went into the room and a boy with blonde hair and a girl with pure white hair were screaming.
 They took notice of me and looked at me.
 Still, silence commenced.